colinmollenhour/Cm_MountStorage/README.md

 Credit
 ------

-I used "Arkade_S3":https://github.com/SeoFood/magento-s3 extension code to save some time with the boilerplate model rewrites and such.
-Thanks, Thai Phan for the clean extension code!
+I used the [Arkade_S3](https://github.com/SeoFood/magento-s3) extension code to save some time with the boilerplate model rewrites and such.
+Thanks, Thai Phan for sharing the clean extension code!